 • Ergonomic Evaluation to help you optimize your work area to keep the wrist in a relaxed, neutral position.

 Physical therapists can provide the necessary tools to prevent and/or treat wrist pain, allowing you to return to your favorite activities pain-free and stronger than ever!
-To learn more about wrist pain treatment and how physical therapy can help, book a PT assessment today.
+To learn more about wrist pain treatment and how physical therapy can help, book a Physical Therapy assessment today.

 “I came to Therapydia a few months ago after surgery on a broken wrist.
 My wrist was weak and painful.
 I had very little ability to grip or even pick things up with my fingers.
 The team at Therapydia were kind, patient and insistent.
 Week after week I got better and stronger.
 My physical therapist pushed me to my limits, and my limits got better, week after week.
 I am still working with them on range of motion issues, and trying to build up my strength some more, but my pain is long gone and I’ve already made immense progress.”